aelhin07/SUM1-2026/project/README.md

 ---
 ## Design decisions
-Why Colorama
+### Why we used Colorama
-Our goal was to provide the same color feedback as in the original game, Wordle.
-Colorama is the easiest way to have this functionality with no extra setup on your computer, regardless of whether you're running Windows, Mac.
-If we didn't use Colorama on your computer, then the color codes would show up as garbled letters/characters.
+We wanted the game to show colors like the real Wordle game.
+We used Colorama because it is easy to use and works on Windows and Mac.
+Without Colorama, the color codes may appear as strange letters or symbols instead of colors.

-Why Two-pass algorithm
+### Why we used a two-pass algorithm
-Originally we began developing the function `check_guess` using a single-pass approach.
-It wasn't until we started testing it with guesses that contained repeated letters that we discovered issues when returning the correct answer.
-For example, if `STONE` is the answer and `SCENE` is the guess, then there is only ONE 'E' in the answer.
-Using a single-pass approach would have returned both 'E's from the guess.
-The solution was to use a two-pass approach: first, find and lock correct guess letter placements before checking letter placement with the remaining letters.
+At first, we used a single-pass method in the `check_guess` function.
+But when we tested words with repeated letters, the results were sometimes wrong.
+For example, if the answer is `STONE` and the guess is `SCENE`, the answer only has one `E`.
+A single-pass method could mark both `E`s as correct or present.
+To fix this, we used a two-pass method.
+First, the function checks the letters that are in the correct position.
+Then, it checks the other letters.
+This helps the game handle repeated letters correctly.

-Why keep functions small and separate
+### Why we kept the functions small and separate
-We wanted each function of our application to have very clear purpose.
-Thus, `check_guess` only checks guessed letter placement, `format_feedback` only processes color feedback, and `is_valid_word` only validates guesses input by the user.
-This allowed us to perform each of our functional tests independently of the others (we tested each function by itself), so that when we found issues with functionality we could accurately identify where the issue was located in our code and address it.
+We wanted each function to have one clear job.
+For example, `check_guess` checks the letters, `format_feedback` shows the colors, and `is_valid_word` checks if the guess is valid.
+This also made testing easier.
+We could test each function by itself and find problems faster.

-Why load words from a file
+### Why we loaded the words from a file
-Hard-coding hundreds of words directly in the Python script would make the code messy and hard to read.
-Keeping words in a separate file also means we can easily add or remove words without changing any logic.
+Putting hundreds of words inside the Python code would make it messy and hard to read.
+Using a separate file keeps the code clean.
+It also makes it easy to add or remove words without changing the game logic.

 ---
 ## Authors